Are you coaching as a dynamic change agent with your clients, or marking time?

 Are you skilled in asking questions that challenge the classic excuses that prevent change?

-If so, you are a great ally to individuals, teams and systems who have embarked on a change journey.
+If so, you are a great ally to individuals, teams and systems embarking on a change journey.
 Your rigour will help them stay the course.

-Exceptionally skilled coaches are able to frame the challenges confronting their clients in the context of the broader change journey itself.
-They understand the many facets of the transformational journey.
+Exceptionally skilled coaches are able to frame the challenges confronting their clients in the context of the broader change agenda itself.

-Are you able to frame core challenges as part of the change journey itself.
+Are you able to frame core challenges as part of the transformational journey itself.

-At the Global Coaching Institute we are fascinated by the change journey which individuals, teams and systems embark upon.
-If you’d like to understand this journey and how to facilitate change for powerful results, please join our next GCI Coaching Roadmap program to learn about the dynamics of change in depth.
+At the Global Coaching Institute we are fascinated by the transformational journeys which individuals, teams and systems embark upon.
+If you’d like to understand this journey and how to facilitate change for powerful results, please join our next GCI Coaching Roadmap program to learn about the dynamics of transformation.